Forms and Requirements

 8) Home-schooled students may enroll in their service area school “part-time” on a course-by-course basis.
 They must attend each course they enroll in whenever that class meets.
 Transportation is the responsibility of the parent.
 If the student lives in an area served by FWPS buses, and the course is scheduled at a time that corresponds with the bus schedule, the student may ride the bus.

-Please visit the ESC to file the form, or download it here and scan it to email@example.com.
+Please visit the ESC to file the form, or download it below and scan it to firstname.lastname@example.org.

 Request for Part-Time Attendance